rydmike/rydmike.github.io/blog_flutter_linting.md

 a packaged linter would be **very_good_analysis**, but that is because I like its very strict.
 The **lint** package is not far behind, with its recent 1.7.2 version it is at 72.9% of rules enabled.
 Close call, and the differences are not big.
-You can use my comparison table to compare them.
+You can use my comparison table to compare them all and each rule setting.

 If you want to stay on top of your linting rule setup yourself, then do as I do.
 Roll your own linting rule setup.
 Mostly I do this to use even stricter lint rules than current